Welcome to the Vault of

 punk, thrash metal became the most uncompromising form of metal music

 up to that point.
-In the mid to late eighties the thrash metal scene took a
+In the mid-to-late 1980s the original thrash metal scene

-steep rise into public recognition, reached its peak in popularity by the end
+took a steep rise into public recognition, reached its peak in popularity by

-of the eighties, and then gradually faded out of view.
+the end of the 1980s, and then gradually faded out of view.

-Select your preferred site layout: Frames (with extra menu) or No Frames
+Select your preferred site layout: extra menu (default) for easier navigation, or no menu